-Trump administration contracts: $1.04 billion
+- Trump administration contracts: $1.04 billion

-Trump administration contracts: $1.65 billion
+- Trump administration contracts: $1.65 billion

 If you look at the mission statement of New Jersey-based Honeywell, you will read about the company’s “global focus to achieve double-digit earnings growth.”
 Part of that process involves sending work overseas in order to keep the returns coming for investors.
 The math worked out pretty well in 2017.
 For the $1.65 billion in federal contracts, Honeywell offshored 202 jobs.

-Trump administration contracts: $1.62 billion
+- Trump administration contracts: $1.62 billion

-Trump administration contracts: $1.55 billion
+- Trump administration contracts: $1.55 billion

-While the Trump administration may not be able to reverse global trends, the people in his cabinet and Congressional majority certainly can control who gets federal contracts.
+While the Trump administration may not be able to reverse global trends, the people in his Cabinet and Congressional majority certainly can control who gets federal contracts.
 Sadly, that power of the purse has not been used by Trump and his team.
 In the case of New York-based IBM, 527 jobs already left America since Trump won the election.
 Meanwhile, the fabulously wealthy corporation racked up $1.55 billion in federal contracts.

 5. General Electric

-Trump administration contracts: $1.2 billion
+- Trump administration contracts: $1.2 billion

 After leaving Trump’s Economic Advisory Council in August, General Electric CEO Jeffrey Immelt made a strong statement.
 “The Committee I joined had the intention to foster policies that promote American manufacturing and growth,” he said.
-With $1.2 billion from the Trump administration, we’re guessing the company had the cash to make it happen, too.
+With $1.2 billion from the Trump administration, we’re guessing his company had the cash to make it happen, too.

-Trump administration contracts: $1.07 billion
+- Trump administration contracts: $1.07 billion

 You may recall the eventful “Made in America Week” at the White House over the summer.
-During that week in July, America’s CEOs touted their companies’ achievements in getting things done in the U.S.A.
-One business leader on hand was Pfizer CEO Ian Read, whose firm received $1.07 billion in federal contracts under Trump.
-Despite that windfall, the company offshored 1,200 jobs and faced no consequences
+During that week in July, America’s CEOs touted their companies’ achievements in getting things done in the U.S. One business leader on hand was Pfizer CEO Ian Read, whose firm received $1.07 billion in federal contracts under Trump.
+Despite that windfall, the company offshored 1,200 jobs and faced no consequences.

 3. United Technologies

-Trump administration contracts: $1.07 billion
+- Trump administration contracts: $1.07 billion

-In December 2016, Trump went to a Carrier plan in Indiana to boast of the 1,100 jobs he was saving in exchange for a $7 million tax credit to the company.
+In December 2016, Trump went to a Carrier plant in Indiana to boast of the 1,100 jobs he was saving in exchange for a $7 million tax credit to the company.
 A year later, several hundred workers in that plant had lost their jobs.
-Worse, United Technologies — the company that owns Carrier — basically laughed in the administration’s face by sending another 700 jobs to Mexico in 2017.
+Worse, United Technologies — the company that owns Carrier — added insult to injury by sending another 700 jobs to Mexico in 2017.

-Trump administration contracts: $9.46 billion
+- Trump administration contracts: $9.46 billion

 In terms of federal contracts under Trump, Boeing made about half what the rest of the top 100 did combined: $9.46 billion in less than a year.
 Maybe that’s why House Speaker Paul Ryan took time out of his schedule to visit the Boeing plant in Washington.

 1. General Motors

-Trump administration contracts: $323 million
+- Trump administration contracts: $323 million

 Trump carried Michigan in the 2016 election, largely on the hopes of a manufacturing revival there.
 The CEOs of the Detroit automakers went to the White House in January to discuss the many promises Trump made to the industry and they, in turn, made to their employees.
 Well, those three automakers eliminated over 9,000 jobs since Trump’s victory in November 2017.